 Card name: Prague Card (TM) (also known as Matilda Card)

 Validity: 2 to 4 Days

 Cost: from 790 CZK (530 CZK for students and children).

 Discounts: Pass provides free entry to Prague Castle, heavily discounted or free entry to all the city’s major museums and historic buildings.
-Public travel pass is not included but can be ordered in you pay extra depending on the duration you want.
+The public travel pass is not included but can be ordered if you pay extra, depending on the duration you want.

-Opencard (project was terminated and replaced by www.litacka.cz)
+The project was terminated and replaced by www.litacka.cz

 The card itself will contain your photo and your full name.
 Your date of birth will also be embedded within the chip of the card.
 When you get an OPENCARD, you will also receive a PIN number, which you will have to use to access the Portal of Prague website.
-It is important to report when your OPENCARD is lost or stolen, so that it can be blocked.
+It is important to report when your OPENCARD is lost or stolen to be blocked.
 When the card has been blocked, a device used by ticket-checkers will show this.
 Should you lose or damage your card, you will be charged a fee of 200 CZK for a replacement.